 THE CURSE OF THE WEREPENGUIN

 Sometimes, truth is stranger than fiction.
 Other times, fiction is stranger than truth.
 This book is one of those two things.
 The Curse of the Werepenguin relates the strangely fiction but also truly strange story of a boy who finds himself changing into a werepenguin unless he can break the curse in three days.
 This book will not only give you goosebumps, but will give your goose human-bumps, if you have a goose.
 So, whatever you do, do not read this book to a goose!
 Everyone else would enjoy it, though, including other fowls but most especially penguins.
-I give this book five stars (out of five), and even more stars if you’re a penguin.
+I give this book six stars (out of five), and even more stars if you’re a penguin.